SerenityOS/serenity/Documentation/BuildInstructions.md

 - `ENABLE_COMPILETIME_FORMAT_CHECK`: checks for the validity of `std::format`-style format string during compilation.
 Enabled by default.
 - `ENABLE_PCI_IDS_DOWNLOAD`: downloads the [`pci.ids` database](https://pci-ids.ucw.cz/) that contains information about PCI devices at build time, if not already present.
 Enabled by default.
 - `BUILD_LAGOM`: builds [Lagom](../Meta/Lagom/ReadMe.md), which makes various SerenityOS libraries and programs available on the host system.
-- `PRECOMPILE_COMMON_HEADERS`: precompiles some common headers to speedup compilation.
+- `PRECOMPILE_COMMON_HEADERS`: precompiles some common headers to speed up compilation.
 - `ENABLE_KERNEL_LTO`: builds the kernel with link-time optimization.
 - `INCLUDE_WASM_SPEC_TESTS`: downloads and includes the WebAssembly spec testsuite tests